rosell-dk/acton-library/landing pages/pure-css-solutions/CSS-in-the-editor.md

 # CSS and the act-on editor

-If your CSS only works in the landing page, here are some tricks and info that may help you get it working in the editor as well
+If your CSS only works in the landing page, here are some info and tricks that may help you get it working in the editor as well.

 We cannot resort to javascript, because javascript is disabled in the editor.